 Recommended evidence-based resources: Systematic reviews, clinical guidelines and toolkits

-- Clinical guidelines and standards for preventing harm from falls
+- Clinical guidelines and standards for reducing harm from falls

 - Toolkits and guides for implementation